sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/indexers.md

 The implementation of this milestone will also vary wildly by language.
 It could be that the indexer runs as a step in a larger tool, or the indexer contains build-specific logic in order to determine the set of source code that needs to be analyzed.

-### The long tail: Additional language features
+### The long tail: Find implementations

 The next milestone represents the never-finished long tail of feature additions.
 The remaining _20%_ of the language should be supported via incremental updates and releases over time.
-Support of additional language features should be prioritized by popularity and demand.
+Support of Find implementations should be prioritized by popularity and demand.

 We may lack the language expertise or bandwidth to implement certain features on indexers.
 We will consider investing resources to add additional features when the demand for support is sufficiently high and the implementation is sufficiently difficult.